-If your small business hasn’t been the victim of cyber-attacks, consider yourself lucky, but don’t think you are always on the safe side.
-Cyber-attacks can be catastrophic to your business, thereby leaving you with a bad reputation, and even decreased revenue.
-As such, it’s important to remain vigilant and follow precautionary steps to safeguard your business against potential cyber-attacks.
+If your small business doesn’t use a cybersecurity software and hasn’t been the victim of a cyber attack, you might consider yourself lucky but just for now.
+Because the way cyber attacks are rising every single day, it’s not a question of how but just a question of when.
+Cyber attacks can be catastrophic to your business, not only leaving you with a bad reputation but also a decreased revenue.
+As such, it’s important to remain vigilant and follow precautionary steps to safeguard your business against any potential cyber attacks.

-Are you ready to take wise precautions?
-In this blog post, we have put together 4 most effective ways that can help you protect your small organization from a cyber-attack.
+In this article, we have put together 4 most effective ways that can help you protect your small organization from a cyber attack.

-Total security antivirus may be quite expensive to install, but it reduces the chances of potential cyber-attacks.
-While an organization should not rely solely on security software, it’s the first line of defense for all systems against viruses, malware, ransomware, adware, Spyware and other security threats.
-By installing Total Security Antivirus Software on all the company machines, you are adding an additional layer of protection in the event you or your employees click on suspicious links or attachments.
-Security software also block viruses, malware entering networks or servers via common endpoints.
-Attacks can take place at any time and from any side, so make sure any security software being utilized in your organization should be the latest version.
+An endpoint is a device connected to any network.
+At first glance it might seem quite expensive to install an endpoint solution software, the way it reduces the chances of any potential cyber attack is definitely worth the investment.
+While an organization should not rely solely on security software, an endpoint security is the first line of defense for all systems against viruses, malware, ransomware, adware, spyware and other security threats.
+By installing Endpoint Security Software on all the company machines, you are adding an additional layer of protection in the event you or your employees click on suspicious links or attachments.
+Security software also blocks viruses, malware entering networks or servers via common endpoints.
+Attacks can take place at any time and from any side, so make sure you have an endpoint security software implemented in your organization.

 One of the simplest actions, small all businesses should take immediately, is executing solid password policy.
 Gone are the days when weak passwords like 12345 or abcd were acceptable for both businesses and individual users.
 Today, businesses of all sizes have far more at stake than home users, and that’s why they need a high level of protection.
 Avoid using the same password over and over, and adjust password setting so the employees must use a combination of letters, numbers, special symbols and characters.
 Stronger and longer passwords are difficult for cyber attackers to hack.
 Another password issue with businesses are admin passwords.
 Well, these login details and information should not be shared with employees unless there’s an urgent need to access something.